 And let me be alone again

 Rain, as a manifestation of water, is changeable, mutable, transformative, and unpredictable.
-In all of this, rain is inevitable and part of our natural cycle.
+At the same time, rain is inevitable and part of the natural cycle.

-I consider Twelfth Night a water play.
-The beauty of its examination of love is how love arises, flows, ebbs, swells, trickles, and pours.
-From the storm that led Viola and Sebastian to the island, to the drinks that fill the cups of Sir Andrew and Sir Toby, we see water in all forms, and likewise, we see how unpredictable and changeable our emotional life can be.
+Twelfth Night feels like a water play to me.
+It examines how love arrives, flows, ebbs, swells, trickles, and pours.
+From the storm that led Viola and Sebastian to the island, to the drinks that fill Andrew and Toby’s cups, we see water in many forms alongside the unpredictable and changeable nature of our emotional lives.

 The rain it raineth every day.

-For the production I scored, I set the song as an Irish drinking tune.
-That was the best way in my opinion, in that particular production and collaboration, to deeply celebrate the unpredictable nature of our lives.
-I’m sure I would do something different in future productions, but I believe when Feste sings this song, he is reminding the denizens of his world, or just the audience if he’s alone on stage, that every day is unpredictable.
-“The rain it raineth every day” is an acknowledgement that shit happens.
+For the NYU/Libra production, I set the song as an Irish drinking tune.
+I thought that was the best way (in that particular production and collaboration) to celebrate the unpredictable nature of our lives.
+I’m sure I would set it differently in future productions with different collaborators and circumstances, but I believe when Feste sings this song, he reminds us that day-to-day, moment-to-moment, life is unpredictable.
+“The rain it raineth every day” acknowledges that sh*t happens.
 Life happens.
 The beauty of life is that we can be drenched in our humanity, our capacity to love.
-Sometimes we seem to be rejected by the happenings in our lives, but the truth is (for Feste, as the fool, usually speaks some kind of truth) that shit happens every day.
-More importantly, we can be resilient, and sometimes that rain proves to be the best thing for us.
-The rain can cleanse us and allow us to be reborn.
-The best part about this is that it rains every day, and every day, every moment, is another chance to feel, to love, to start again, and connect to our humanity.
+Sometimes we are rejected by the happenings in our lives, but the truth is (since Feste, as fool, always speaks some kind of truth) that sh*t happens every day.
+More importantly, we can choose to be resilient, and sometimes rain turns out to be the best thing for us.
+It cleanses us and allows us to grow.
+Every day, every moment, is another chance to feel, to love, to start again, and reconnect to our own humanity.